On the $K$-theory of pushouts: Introduction

 \subsection{Acknowledgements}

 We thank Robert Burklund and Ishan Levy for discussions about the $K$-theory of coconnective rings and the relation to our work and in particular the categorical formulation of Theorem~\ref{ThmB}.
 We thank Achim Krause and Thomas Nikolaus for sharing with us their motivic pullback square associated with the Rim square and further discussions about presentations of the $\odot$-ring.
+We furthermore thank the referee for their careful reading and helpful comments.